santiagotoscanini/dotfiles/zsh/README.md

 ---

 Some concepts: \[1\]
 **Interactive**: As the term implies, interactive means that the commands are run with user-interaction from keyboard.
-E.g. the shell can prompt the user to enter input.
+E.g. the shell can prompt the user to enter input.<br/>
 **Non-interactive**: the shell is probably run from an automated process so it can't assume it can request input or that someone will see the output.
-E.g., maybe it is best to write output to a log file.
+E.g., maybe it is best to write output to a log file.<br/><br/>

 **Login**: Means that the shell is run as part of the login of the user to the system.
-Typically used to do any configuration that a user needs/wants to establish his work environment.
+Typically used to do any configuration that a user needs/wants to establish his work environment.<br/>
 **Non-login**: Any other shell run by the user after logging on, or which is run by any automated process which is not coupled to a logged in user.
 ---

 Cites: